 The Return on Equity (ROE) is a profitability metric that measures a company's ability to generate profits using its shareholder's fund.
 ROE is calculated by dividing Net Income by Shareholders' Fund.

 A higher ratio indicates how well the company is utilizing its equity to generate profit.
-ROE is commonly expressed in percentage.
+ROE is commonly expressed as a percentage.
 And it is utilized in all screeners and charts throughout the site.

 The formula to derive ROE